Love Lounge Question

 Hopefully I have not embarrassed myself by contacting you.

 Thanks for getting in touch with ETUK.
 Your situation definitely sounds a sensitive one but one we hope to help with.
-On reading your message I’m not sure if your issues are around the ethicacy of seeking intimacy outside your marriage.
-Or the ‘barriers’ you may feel (ED) erectile dysfunction and disability puts in place.
+On reading your message I’m not sure if your issues are around the ethicacy of seeking intimacy outside your marriage or the ‘barriers’ you may feel erectile dysfunction (ED) puts in place.
 But I will attempt to touch on both.

 Firstly, and I hate to delve where I shouldn’t, but having a “wife that does not want sexual intimacy any more” does, to me, sound like the more pertinent matter here.
 The fact that you’ve emailed in to seek advice on how YOU can overcome certain medical barriers to obtain intimacy suggests to me that it isn’t an impairment causing her not to desire/be capable of intimacy.
 I may be wrong, and apologies if I am, but this is something the both of you need to tackle.